Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Results

 \subsection{Assessing joint impedance during swing phase}

-To assess joint impedance during walking, participants walked six times on the treadmill, while perturbations were applied with the LOPER at three onset times during the swing phase.
+To assess joint impedance during walking, participants walked six times on the treadmill, while perturbations were applied with the LOPER at initial (50--150~ms), mid- (175--275~ms), and terminal swing (300--400~ms) (Fig. \ref{figure:SwingTrajectories}).
 All participants performed two trials for each perturbation onset time.
-However, for one participant, one trial (175 ms) is missing due to data acquisition issues, leaving one trial for analysis.
-For the last perturbation onset time (300 ms), 38\% of the total amount of steps for all participants had to be removed, because swing times were shorter than 550 ms. Still, at least 30 steps were included for the analysis for each participant at each perturbation onset time.
+However, for one participant, one trial (175~ms) is missing due to data acquisition issues, leaving one trial for analysis.
+Due to outlier removal about 4.5\% and 4.2\% of the data was excluded from analysis for the unperturbed and perturbed steps, respectively.
+For the last perturbation onset time (300~ms), 38\% of the total amount of steps for all participants had to be removed, because swing times were shorter than 550~ms. Still, at least 30 steps were included for the analysis for each participant at each perturbation onset time.

 The applied perturbations led to more hip and knee flexion during and after the perturbation irrespective of when it was applied (Fig. \ref{figure:SwingTrajectories} and \ref{figure:FitTrajectories}).
 At the ankle the response was smaller and not consistent.
-As soon as the perturbation was applied, differences between perturbed and unperturbed increased until around 150 ms after which the differences decreased again and returned to zero around 400 ms after the perturbation.
+As soon as the perturbation was applied, differences between perturbed and unperturbed increased until around 150~ms after which the differences decreased again and returned to zero around 400~ms after the perturbation.

-For all individuals and all conditions the identified model could predict the response in the hip and knee joints well, whereas for the ankle the model fit was less good (See Fig. \ref{figure:FitTrajectories}).
+For all individuals and all conditions the identified model could predict the response in the hip and knee joints well, whereas for the ankle the model fit was less good (see Fig.~\ref{figure:FitTrajectories}).
 The goodness of the model fits are also reflected in the VAF, which ranged between 96.5--99.9\%, 87.3--99.5\%, and 18.6--97.7\% for the hip, knee and ankle joint respectively for the different subjects and time points.
 The averaged VAF across subjects and three time points, were 99.0\%, 95.8\%, and 77.8\% for these joints.
 Overall these VAF metrics show that the model is able to capture the responses at the hip and knee very well.
 For the ankle, the experimental response is much smaller and inconsistent.
 Consequently the model fit is worse.